Rheumatoid Arthritis Brain Fog

 Sleep is a major issue with RA patients.
 You can either be getting too much or not enough.
 Poor sleep quality can impede our brain’s ability to function.

 Diet not only affects our chronic inflammation but also the way our immune system responds.
 People with any form of inflammatory arthritis should be conscious of their diet.
+You can read more about nutrition and Rheumatoid Arthritis here.

 - Physical Activity